johanna-e/LLB-Transcription/whisper.md

   warnings.warn("FP16 is not supported on CPU; using FP32 instead") Ein Fehler ist aufgetreten: [WinError 2] The system cannot find the file specified PS C:\Users\lucid\Desktop\Whisper>

+Output beim Versuch den Fehler zu beheben:

+PS C:\Users\lucid\Desktop\Whisper> ffmpeg -version ffmpeg : The term 'ffmpeg' is not recognized as the name of a cmdlet, function, script file, or operable program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
+At line:1 char:1
++ ffmpeg -version
++ ~~~~~~
+    + CategoryInfo          : ObjectNotFound: (ffmpeg:String) [], CommandNotFoundException
+    + FullyQualifiedErrorId : CommandNotFoundException